 Roofing including roof space

 Repair category 2

-Notes There is moss growth on the roof tiles and the tiles are weathered.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There are sections of torn and damaged under tile felt.
-A reputable roofing contractor can provide further advice.
+The soffits to the roof tile verges may contain asbestos based materials.
+See information on Asbestos in the limitations of inspection section above.
+Some moss growth is evident to the front roof pitch.